Evaluating the ROI of Moving to a Decision Engine for Risk Management

 Accounting for Internal Costs

-Consider internal costs for integration.
-Two man-days estimated for IT development at $800/day totaling $1,600.
-Amortize this over 12 months.
+Account for internal integration work.
+Two man-days for IT development at $800/day total $1,600.
+Spread that cost over 12 months.

 Conclusion

-Transitioning to a decision engine like Decisimo can resolve multiple pain points for lending companies.
-It can lead to significant cost savings, enhanced risk management, quicker time-to-market, and better auditability.
-For companies facing resource constraints and complex, hard-coded rule systems, the financial and operational advantages make a compelling case for change.
+Moving to a decision engine like Decisimo can remove several pain points for lending companies.
+It can reduce cost, improve risk management, shorten time-to-market, and make audits easier.
+For companies with limited capacity and hard-coded rules, the operational case for change is clear.